rse/speechflow/README.md

   Purpose: **meta information based filter**<br/>
   Example: `filter(type: "audio", var: "meta:gender", op: "==", val: "male")`<br/>

+  > This node allows you to filter nodes based on certain criteria.
+It
+  > is primarily intended to be used in conjunction with the "gender"
+  > node and in front of the `elevenlabs` or `kokoro` nodes in order to
+  > translate with a corresponding voice.

   | Port    | Payload     |
   | ------- | ----------- |
   | input   | text, audio |